standsleeping/design-kit/docs/reference/visual-language.md

 ### Drill-down navigation (navigation stack)

 Hierarchical menus follow the iOS-style navigation stack pattern: a stack of menu levels, push by tapping a row marked with a chevron (`›`), pop via a `Back` row at the top.
-Levels are independent — each renders a flat list of items with its own section structure.
+Levels are independent.
+Each renders a flat list of items with its own section structure.
 State is the path through levels, not a tree expansion.
 This is the model used by `nav-stack`.

 The stack and the visible chrome are orthogonal.
 A user can drill into a sublevel and then collapse the sidebar; the stack is preserved so re-expanding restores the same level.
 Conversely, a viewport-driven auto-collapse doesn't pop the stack.

-**All rows share a horizontal channel.** Every row in a level — the back row, section headers, and items — shares the same left inset (same padding-left + same `border-left-medium-transparent` indicator slot).
+**All rows share a horizontal channel.** Every row in a level (the back row, section headers, and items) shares the same left inset (same padding-left + same `border-left-medium-transparent` indicator slot).
 The back row is the *first item* of the level, not a separate header element with different padding rules.
 When the chrome strip wrapping a row needs a height (to feel like a chrome bar at root level when there's only a title), use `min-height`, not `height`; a fixed pixel height creates dead vertical space when the contained content is shorter.

 ### Sidebar tri-state

 A collapsible sidebar has three display states, not two: `expanded` (full width with labels), `icon` (narrow strip with a single uppercase letter or glyph per row), and `hidden` (off-screen via transform in overlay mode, or zero width in inline mode).
 Inline mode supports `expanded` and `icon`; overlay mode supports `expanded` and `hidden`.
 The tri-state encoding (rather than a boolean `collapsed`) makes nonsensical combinations explicit and lets the same prop drive both inline and overlay behaviors.

 The state propagates to children via `[data-state]` attribute selectors.
-A sidebar with `data-state="icon"` causes nav-stack and similar children to render their icon-only treatment automatically — the consumer doesn't wire two props in lockstep.
+A sidebar with `data-state="icon"` causes nav-stack and similar children to render their icon-only treatment automatically.
+The consumer doesn't wire two props in lockstep.

 ### Selected-item indicators